REV23Docs/rev23-cloudapp-docs/docs/concepts/services.md

 # Services

-A **Service** represents a collection of related procedures performed on a customer by a service provider.
+A **Service** represents a a project, which contains a collection of _related_ procedures performed on a customer by a service provider. _Related_ is the key word.

+- one tattoo that was started and finished in one day.
+- a tattoo that requires multiple days to complete.
+- one or more piercings in the same sitting.
+- a microblading session and the follow-up weeks later.

+As such, a service is locked to one provider and one customer.
+Meaning, every session in the service must be done by the same person.

 A **Session** represents what procedure was done, and the details of that procedure.
 A service can contain one or more sessions.

-In the simplest terms, a Service is a container for one or more _related_ Sessions.

 > If you're coming from REV23 Desktop, the idea of services is slightly different.
 In Desktop, a Service was represented as a service as a single session.
 There was no separation between the two objects.